Elastic Splines I: Existence

 \proclaim {Proposition \Tlabel \alfa }

-(i) $||\alpha, \beta ||^2=||-\beta,-\alpha||^2$
+(i) $\Energy(\alpha, \beta )=\Energy(-\beta,-\alpha)$

-(ii) $||\alpha, \beta ||^2=||-\alpha, -\beta ||^2$
+(ii) $\Energy(\alpha, \beta )=\Energy(-\alpha, -\beta )$

-(iii) $||\alpha, \beta ||^2=||\beta, \alpha ||^2$. \endproclaim
+(iii) $\Energy(\alpha, \beta )=\Energy(\beta, \alpha )$. \endproclaim

-\demo {Proof of Proposition {\alfa}} For any curve in $S(\alpha, \beta )$ if we reflect the curve with respect to the $x=1/2$ line and reverse its orientation, we obtain a curve in $S(-\beta , -\alpha)$ with the same bending energy.
-This means, that there is a bijection between $S(\alpha, \beta )$ and $S(-\beta , -\alpha)$, which preserves the bending energy.
+\demo {Proof} For any curve in $S(\alpha, \beta )$ if we reflect the curve across the $x=1/2$ line and reverse its orientation, we obtain a curve in $S(-\beta , -\alpha)$ with the same bending energy.
+This means that there is a bijection between $S(\alpha, \beta )$ and $S(-\beta , -\alpha)$ which preserves the bending energy.
 This implies (i).
-Similarly, reflection across the $x$-axis gives a bending energy preserving bijection between $S(\alpha, \beta )$ and $S(-\alpha, -\beta )$, which yields (ii).
+Similarly, reflection across the $x$-axis gives a bending energy-preserving bijection between $S(\alpha, \beta )$ and $S(-\alpha, -\beta )$, which yields (ii).
 Combining (i) and (ii) we obtain (iii). \enddemo

-\proclaim {Proposition \Tlabel \alfabar } Let us assume that $\alpha \geq |\beta|\geq 0$ but $0<\bar \alpha <|\bar \beta|$.
+\proclaim {Proposition \Tlabel \alfabar } Let us assume that $\alpha \geq |\beta|$ but $0<\bar \alpha <|\bar \beta|$.